-My use of the term 'design knowledge', is drawn playfully from Nigel Cross' influential theorisation of Designerly Ways of Knowing, which, while the subject of ongoing debate, seems to be consistently returned to as a pedagogical anchor for defining design knowledge.13 In brief, Cross delineates design as a 'third area' of knowledge (humanities and sciences being the other two arenas).
+My use of the term 'design knowledge' is drawn playfully from Nigel Cross' influential theorization of Designerly Ways of Knowing, which, while the subject of ongoing debate, seems to be consistently returned to as a pedagogical anchor for defining design knowledge.13 In brief, Cross delineates design as a 'third area' of knowledge (humanities and sciences being the other two arenas).
 He explained:

-Designerly ways of knowing rest on the manipulation of non-verbal codes in the material culture; these codes translate 'messages' either way between concrete objects and abstract requirements; they facilitate the constructive, solution-focused thinking ... they are probably the most effective means of tackling the characteristically ill-defined problems of planning, designing and inventing new things.14 with my research into patternmakers' knowledge through practice, I demonstrate the interconnectedness between some of the conceptual and practical arenas of design and patternmaking.
-Presented this way, design and patternmaking operate on a spectrum of practice, rather than within bounded, polarised limits, which might be strictly delineated and labelled by some as 'craft' and 'design'.
+Designerly ways of knowing rest on the manipulation of non-verbal codes in the material culture; these codes translate 'messages' either way between concrete objects and abstract requirements; they facilitate the constructive, solution-focused thinking ... they are probably the most effective means of tackling the characteristically ill-defined problems of planning, designing and inventing new things.14

+As I will outline, many of these aspects of design knowledge-with the exception of the final category (tackling ill-defined problems)-can also be understood in relation to the expertise of engineering patternmakers.
+In comparing Cross' conceptualization of design knowledge with my research into patternmakers' knowledge through practice, I demonstrate the interconnectedness between some of the conceptual and practical arenas of design and patternmaking.
+Presented this way, design and patternmaking operate on a spectrum of practice, rather than within bounded, polarized limits, which might be strictly delineated and labelled by some as 'craft' and 'design'.
 (I have not forgotten 'craft' in this discussion, it is addressed at some length further on.)

-As I will outline, many of these aspects of design knowledge - with the exception of the final category (tackling ill-defined problems) - can also be understood in relation to the expertise of engineering patternmakers.
-In comparing Cross' conceptualisation of design knowledge

-I want to be careful about what I am claiming here: I am not arguing that patternmakers are designers - in the authorial, creative sense - but rather, that they are design-affiliated professionals who thoroughly understand many aspects of design, and, historically and even today, their expertise has been of great value to designers.
+I want to be careful about what I am claiming here: I am not arguing that patternmakers are designers-in the authorial, creative sense-but rather, that they are design-affiliated professionals who thoroughly understand many aspects of design, and, historically and even today, their expertise has been of great value to designers.
 Patternmakers are not generally involved in the original authorship of a new design, but their vital role in pre-production for many manufacturing processes often results in collaborative design changes, so as to ensure production is possible.
 Such changes may not be particularly obvious, but they are often essential for ensuring a successful end result.
-In this way, I argue that patternmakers' accumulated understandings of form, materials literacy, problem solving and three-dimensional visualisation constitute a form of design knowledge, which extends well beyond the oversimplified notion of a technician or craftsperson who is 'good with their hands'.
+In this way, I argue that patternmakers' accumulated understandings of form, materials literacy, problem-solving and three-dimensional visualization constitute Fig 3.
+Negative mould for glucose jube forms by Paul Kay, W. G. Kay & Co., Sydney, reproduced with permission.
+Photograph by the author, 2018. a form of design knowledge, which extends well beyond the oversimplified notion of a technician or craftsperson who is 'good with their hands'.

 Accordingly, this article explores how patternmakers' design knowledge manifests as a practice in the nitty-gritty specificity of their labour activities.
 This focus provides a subtle but important challenge to design history's (and design studies') sometimes designer-centric framing of industrial design and manufacturing.
-Here I am responding to calls by design theorist Lucy Kimbell for an understanding of design that 'de-centres the designer as the main agent in designing', and acknowledges design as 'involving diverse and multiple actors'.15 This has broader historical implications for how design history frames and values the knowledge, skills, and influence of those engaged in industrial production.
+Here, I am responding to calls by design theorist Lucy Kimbell for an understanding of design that 'de-centres the designer as the main agent in designing', and acknowledges design as 'involving diverse and multiple actors'.15 This has broader historical implications for how design history frames and values the knowledge, skills and influence of those engaged in industrial production.